dmx-systems/dmx-documentation/docs/user.rst

 The user name is associated with some information:

 * disk quota: how much space the user can use on the computer
-* what type of sharing modes the account owner can select when creating new workspaces
+* what type of sharing modes the account owner can select when creating new Workspaces
 * if the account owner is allowed to log in at all

-It is important that every user account is tied to the "System" workspace (see below).
+It is important that every user account is tied to the "System" Workspace (see below).
 In short, this allows others to read their user name (only the name) to share content.

 .. image:: _static/user-name-related.jpg
     :width: 400